-Villagers are separated into different cabins by biological sex, age and language experience.
+Villagers are housed by gender, age and language experience.
 It is an option to request a roommate, but roommate assignments are not guaranteed.
 If you did not make a cabin mate request on the Villager application but would like to do so, please contact the Moorhead office at (800) 222-4750, ext.
 1.

 Requests involving villagers from different families must be agreed upon by both families prior to submission.
 There are expectations that all villagers maintain the language even in the cabins to continue the immersion experience.
 Each cabin is overseen by at least one staff member who is fluent in the target language.